cozy/cozy-libs/packages/repo-doctor/README.md

 See [the example config](./examples/repo-doctor.json).

+For the mattermost reporter, you'll need to set up the `MATTERMOST_HOOK` env variable with the URL of the incoming hook that you've set up in mattermost.

 ## How to write a rule

 A rule is a class with a run method that needs to generate check reports: